 The Shop Could Be Legally Liable for Failed Parts

 If a shop had installed a part that you had bought, and that part failed and caused an accident, the shop could be held legally liable.
-Matt Weber, owner of Clark’s Car Care, explained that a court will almost always rule against an auto-repair business, saying it shouldn’t have installed a customer-supplied part whose performance it couldn’t guarantee.
+Matt Weber, owner of Clark’s Car Care, explained that a court will almost always rule against an auto-repair business.
+They would say it shouldn’t have installed a customer-supplied part whose performance it couldn’t guarantee.
 Why does that matter?
 Many shop owners have poured their life savings into their businesses.
 The liability for installing a part you had purchased, in order to save a few bucks, isn’t worth that risk to a business owner’s personal and professional livelihoods.
 For that reason alone, many shops will decline installing customer-bought parts.
 It’s unfair to blame them for not wanting to take the risk of installing the parts you’ve purchased.

 You Could Be Wrong

 Automotive repair businesses invest a great deal of money into diagnostic equipment.
 They also prioritize continuing education for their technicians.
 Unless you’re mechanically inclined, you likely won’t be able to pinpoint the issue.
 When there’s a sounds coming from some unknown location, or when your check engine light is on, your vehicle is best left in skilled hands.
 They’ll be much more accurate in determining what’s wrong, and which part(s) will need replacing.

 What if you had bought the wrong parts, or if they’re incompatible with additional parts that the shop is providing?
 You’ll need to head back to the auto parts store, or wait while a replacement is shipped.
 No need for you to waste time ordering auto parts, and potentially packaging and shipping incorrect ones for return.